 I talked about the Process of Becoming an Estonian e-Resident before.
-Basically, at this stage, you will need to wait until your application gets approved, and you have your ID card in your hands.
-It usually takes 2-3 weeks, so be patient!
+If some of the company members are not e-Residents yet, they need to apply at the official e-Residency website.
+Once their applications are approved, they will need to wait until all of them have their ID card in their hands.
+It usually takes 3-4 weeks, so be patient!

 The registration process is really fast.
 You are asked to confirm your company email and sign the application.
 In just 24 to 48 hours, your company will be registered, and you will receive the official document that contains the registration code of your company.

 This registration code, alongside the name and address of your company, identifies your company, and you should include it on every invoice you issue to your customers.